Version: SMASH-3.3

 Binary output

-The binary initial conditions output also provides a list of all particles removed from the evolution at the time when crossing the hypersurface.
-For each removed particle a 'p' block is created stores the particle data.
-The general binary output structure as described in Binary format is preserved.
+The binary initial conditions output also provides a list of all particles removed from the evolution at the time when they cross the hypersurface.
+For each removed particle a 'p' block is created that stores the particle data.

 ROOT output

-The initial conditions output in shape of a list of all particles removed from the SMASH evolution when crossing the hypersurface is also available in ROOT format.
+The initial conditions output in shape of a list of all particles removed from the SMASH evolution with a "Constant_Tau" fluidization criterion is also available in ROOT format.
 Neither the initial nor the final particle lists are printed, but the general structure for particle TTrees, as described in ROOT format, is preserved.

-The ASCII initial conditions output (SMASH_IC.dat) contains a list of particles on a hypersurface of constant proper time.
-This output is formatted such that it is directly compatible with the vHLLE hydrodynamics code (I. Karpenko, P. Huovinen, M. Bleicher: Comput.
-Phys.
-Commun.
-185, 3016 (2014)).
-As a consequence, spectators are not written to the ASCII IC output as they would need to be excluded anyways in order to initialize the hydrodynamics evolution.
+The "For_vHLLE" initial conditions output SMASH_IC_For_vHLLE.dat contains a list of particles on a hypersurface of constant proper time.
+This output is formatted such that it is directly compatible with the vHLLE hydrodynamics code Karpenko:2013wva [31].
+As a consequence, spectators are not written to the IC output as they would need to be excluded anyways in order to initialize the hydrodynamics evolution.
 Note though that for all other output formats the full particle list is printed to the IC output, including spectators.
 The particle data is provided in the computational frame.
 For further details, see Initial conditions.

-The ASCII initial conditions output is formatted as follows:
+The "For_vHLLE" initial conditions output is formatted as follows:

 Header